-Flag of Maine
+Official State Flag of Maine

 The state flag of Maine was adopted in 1909.
-It displays Maine's coat-of-arms on a field of blue (the same shade of blue as the USA's star spangled banner).
-Above the coat of arms shines the North star* and Maine's motto: "Dirigo" (I Lead, or I Direct), below is the word MAINE in capital letters.
+It displays Maine's coat-of-arms on a field of blue (the same shade of blue as the national flag).
+Maine's state seal also displays the coat of arms.
+All State Flags

 *The North star (Polaris) also appears on the state flag of Alaska.
-Polaris is not merely a symbol of guidance - travellers have depended on it for many centuries to find their way (it always marks due north).
+Polaris is not merely a symbol of guidance - travelers have depended on it for many centuries to find their way (it always marks due north).